Talking to the Forrest

 The artist received an Oolite Arts Home & Away Grant, and attended the artist residency program at MASS MoCA (2024).
 She was invited and attended Résidence D'Artiste Ifitry, Essaouira, Morocco (2019), and was awarded a grant to a seminar/residency at Es Baluard Museum of Contemporary Art, Palma de Mallorca, Spain (2017).

 While the artist continues developing her practice she is also dedicated to community building.
 From 2004-2011, she founded/directed artist-run collective Artformz Alternative, exhibiting over 150 artists.
-Simmons-Jiménez also served on the BOD of ArtTable, Inc New York and held positions of FL Chapter Chair and Programming Director (2013-2016).
+Simmons-Jiménez also served on the BOD of ArtTable, Inc New York and developed a celebrated mentoring program One X One serving young women in the arts.
+She held positions of FL Chapter Chair and Programming Director (2013-2016).
 Currently the artist hosts and produces Art & Company Podcast, (2018 - present) gaining an international audience, while promoting and documenting the burgeoning South Florida art scene.

 No Vacancy MURMURATION, City of Miami Beach 2023